taustation-fan/taustation-fan.github.io/syndicates.md

 In addition, if the campaign difficulty is at least *hard* and you include the highest tier opponents that are available to you, you get *epic* weapons and armors as loot.
 From a *hard* campaign and 25-30 members, you get two epic items, and three for a *hard* campaign an 34-35 members.
+For *extreme* campaigns, these numbers are roughly twice as high.
+For *normal* and *easy* campaigns, epic items can drop, but it's not reliable.

 The items seem to be more or less randomly selected from the tiers that are part of the campaign.
 For example, you might get a tier 1 and a tier 5 item